Zeran v. America Online, Inc.: Lower court ruling

 At the district court for the Eastern District of Virginia Zeran alleged that as a distributor of media content, AOL was "negligent in failing to respond adequately to the bogus notices on its bulletin board after being made aware of their malicious and fraudulent nature."
 In Cubby, Inc. v.
 CompuServe Inc., a New York district court had found that "a defendant [who operates an Internet service] could not be held liable for distributing defamatory statements unless it knew or had reason to know of statements."
-In this case, since AOL did not dispute its knowledge of the defamatory statements, Zeran claimed to have grounds for alleging AOL's participation in the defamation of his character.
+In this case, since AOL did not dispute its knowledge of the defamatory statements, Zeran claimed to have grounds for alleging AOL's participation in the harassment that he had experienced.
 In response to this claim, AOL argued that Section 230, which was passed in 1996, preempted the New York ruling, which was issued in 1991 and based on that state's law at the time.

 The questions at issue in the lower court ruling were determined to be: (1) whether Section 230 preempts a state law negligence claim against an interactive computer service provider ... and (2) whether Section 230 applies to causes of action brought after its effective date, but arising out of events occurring before that date.